aydinyanik/clarisse_survival_kit/README.md

 ## Requirements

 CSK requires Python 2.7 (64 bit) to be installed. **IMPORTANT** on Windows the Python installation that comes with Clarisse doesn't set up required environment variables.
 Please install Python from [here](https://www.python.org/downloads/release/python-2716/) and make sure **pip** gets installed.
+On Windows install it for **All Users**.

 CSK works with Clarisse 3.5, 3.6 and 4.0.